 Runners should always increase the distance of their runs gradually.

-To determine whether a person has IT band syndrome, a healthcare professional will likely talk to the person about their symptoms.
+To determine whether a person has IT band syndrome, a healthcare professional will likely talk with the person about their symptoms.
 They will need to know when the pain began and what activities cause the pain.

 A tight iliotibial band is the main cause of IT band syndrome.